gapoorva/thetatauwebsite16/README.md

 		  mysql/
 		  python/
 		  docs/
+      sh/
 		  index.php
 		  Vagrantfile
-		  (other php & html files & readme) dev/
+		  (other php & html files & readme)
-			  css/
-			  font/
-			  images/
-			  js/
-			  php/
-			  sh/
-			  mysql/
-			  python/
-			  index.php
-			  (other php & html files)
   ```
-  Notice that the `dev/` folder replicates the code folders that are under the main directory.
-This is on purpose.
-The `dev` folder is where you should do all your development and make changes.
-There is a build script (currently being built) that will compress the code and consolidate files to make "production" ready code.
-This setup namespaces new changes to the site to make a poor man's "staging" environment.
-Visitors to the site won't see updates to the site unless the build script is run (or if they visit the `dev/` namespace).

   c.
-Another important file to note is the `Vagrantfile`.
+An important file to note is the `Vagrantfile`.
 This is a configuration file for a program called Vagrant that lets us spin up a virtual machine on your local machine to start a server.
 The reason we'll need a server is because PHP files are really server-side script files that need to be interpreted by the PHP interpreter.

   Virtual machines are what they sound like.
 They allocate a small bit of the resources on your computer to simulate a machine that you can control, but which thinks it's its own separate, physical entity.
 They're super convient because they protect your real machine from things going wrong (aka you).
 They are also good for simulating production environments on your local computer.